The 10 Day Rule in Kern County

 - Request an APS (Admin Per Se) and Stay of Suspension Hearing

 - Continue contact with the Department of Driver Safety to determine a date for your hearing

 Unlike a normal court hearing, in which you are innocent until proven guilty, the APS and Stay of Suspension Hearing is a different process.
 In California, your right to drive can be suspended unless you specifically request a hearing to challenge your license suspension.

 It is your responsibility to contact the Department of Driver Safety for the separate DMV hearing to challenge your license suspension.
 We can help you complete this process.

 Challenging your license suspension involves understanding the scientific intricacies behind breath and blood tests administered by the officer who stopped you.
 These tests will be examined by the prosecution’s forensics team in the hope of using them against you.

 Put science on your side.
 Trust our highly knowledgeable and experienced Bakersfield DUI attorney to aid in your defense.
-Call Brehmer Law Corporation: (661) 430-0868.
+Contact Brehmer Law Corporation at (661) 430-0868.